-the conflation of Israel and Judaism in the survey suggests that the survey validity is weak unfounded assumptions that dislike of Israel means hatred of the Jewish people.
+the conflation of Israel and Judaism in the survey suggests that the survey validity is weak (FSOIfb)

 Their research appears to have deliberately conflated the two.
-[FSOIfb, posted in reply to the comment 'Are we getting Anti-Semitic mixed up with Anti-Zionism?']
+(FSOIfb, posted in reply to the comment 'Are we getting Anti-Semitic mixed up with Anti-Zionism?')